SK-Africa/SearchKings-Africa-UTM-Grabber/README.md

    - No additional configuration is needed for this feature to work once the fields are added.

 5. **Maintaining the Plugin:**
-   [This section remains the same]
+   - Regularly check the plugin settings to ensure the base URL is correct.
+   - Update the plugin when new versions are available.

 6. **Troubleshooting:**
-   - If UTM parameters are not being added to forms, check if the hidden form fields with correct names exist in your form HTML.
+   - If UTM parameters are not being added to forms, check if the form fields with correct names exist.
    - Ensure JavaScript is enabled in the browser.
    - Check the browser console for any error messages related to the plugin.
    - Verify that the UTM parameters are present in the URL or session storage.